mirrorsonthewall/yublin-text-expansion/README.md

 1. Port to Autokey on Linux so the abbreviations can be used anywhere?

 2. Port to some program on Mac so abbreviations can be used anywhere?

+**Other**

+Let me know if something isn't working and I'll try to look at it!
+Happy text expanding!